Calabash

-Because bottle gourds are also called "calabashes", they are sometimes confused with the hard, hollow fruits of the unrelated calabash tree (Crescentia cujete), whose fruits are also used to make utensils, containers, and musical instruments.
+There is sometimes confusion when discussing "calabash" because the name is shared with the unrelated calabash tree (Crescentia cujete), whose hard, hollow fruits are also used to make utensils, containers, and musical instruments.

+Etymology

+The English word calabash is loaned from calebasse, which in turn derived from calabaza meaning gourd or pumpkin.
+The Spanish word is of pre-Roman origin.
+It comes from the calapaccu, from -cal which means house or shell.
+It is a doublet of carapace and galapago.
+The English word is cognate with carabassa ("pumpkin; orange colour"), cabaza ("gourd, pumpkin, squash; calabash (container)"), calebasso, carabasso, carbasso, cabaça ("gourd; calabash (container)") and caravazza (and caramazza).

 History

-The bottle gourd has been recovered from archaeological contexts in China and Japan dating to ca. 8,000–9,000 B.P., whereas in Africa, despite decades of high-quality archaeobotanical research, the earliest record of its occurrence remains the 1884 report of a bottle gourd being recovered from a 12th Dynasty tomb at Thebes dating to ca. 4,000 B.P.
+The bottle gourd has been recovered from archaeological contexts in China and Japan dating to c.
+8,000–9,000 BP, whereas in Africa, despite decades of high-quality archaeobotanical research, the earliest record of its occurrence remains the 1884 report of a bottle gourd being recovered from a 12th Dynasty tomb at Thebes dating to ca. 4,000 BP.
 When considered together, the genetic and archaeological information points toward L. siceraria being independently brought under domestication first in Asia, and more than 4,000 years later, in Africa.

 The bottle gourd is a commonly cultivated plant in tropical and subtropical areas of the world, and was eventually domesticated in southern Africa.
 Stands of L. siceraria, which may be source plants and not merely domesticated stands, were reported in Zimbabwe in 2004.
 This apparent wild plant produces thinner-walled fruit that, when dried, would not endure the rigors of use on long journeys as a water container.
 Today's gourd may owe its tough, waterproof wall to selection pressures over its long history of domestication.